versionone/VersionOne.Client.Requestor/READMETOO.md

 Most importantly, change the `host`, `service`, and `versionOneAuth` variables to point to your own VersionOne instance.
 By default, the settings expect that you are running the sever.js process from Node.js and are proxying through it to the public VersionOne test instance.
 That's what the `/pt/https://www.v1host.com` default means.

-**Note:** If you deployed the code into the `Custom` folder of your On-Premise VersionOne instance, then you should just set `host = ''`, because it is running on the same server as the `service` itself.
+**Note:** If you deployed the code into the `Custom` folder of your On-Premise VersionOne instance as mention [above](https://github.com/versionone/VersionOne.Client.Requestor/blob/master/READMETOO.md#how-to-use-with-your-own-on-premise-versionone), then you should just set `host = ''`, because it is running on the same server as the `service` itself.

 ```javascript
 host = '/pt/https://www.v1host.com';